INSURANCE - CAR INSURANCE

 Borrowing a car from a friend or family member

-What if my niece were to visit me for two weeks in order to check out a few colleges nearby?
-If she didn’t have her own car and wanted to use my vehicle, would she be covered?
+What if my niece were to visit me for two weeks to check out a few nearby colleges?
+If she didn't have her own car and wanted to use my vehicle, would she be covered?

 Fortunately, in most cases, an insurance policy is attached to the vehicle, not necessarily the driver, so my niece could drive my car to and from these college visits as long as I gave her permission.